codealphadev/CodeAlpha.MVT.PoC/README.md

   - [ ] Ties to _editor text_area boundaries_ are only recalculated when the widget is being **moved by the user**.
 - [ ] While receiving `AXResized` notifications for the _editor window_ ...

-  - [ ] the widget should be hidden until `500ms` have elapsed after the last received `AXResized` notification
+  - [x] the widget should be hidden until `200ms` have elapsed after the last received `AXResized` notification
   - [ ] Using the updated _position_ and _size_ of the _editor textarea_ and the boundaries, recalculate & update the widget's position.

 - [ ] Hide the widget if `AXApplicationDeactivated` notification is received